halirutan/SymbolInformationPalette/README.md

-AttributesViewer
+Mathematica Symbol Information Palette
 ================

-Creates a palette for displaying Attributes and Options of Mathematica functions
+Creates a palette for displaying Usage, Options, Attributes and more.